inkstitch/inkstitch/_pages/en/upcoming.md

   * Extensions > Ink/Stitch > Tools: Satin > [Zigzag line to Satin](/docs/satin-tools/#zigzag-line-to-satin)

     Converts a square or zigzag line into a satin column

+  * Extensions > ink/Stitch > Troubleshoot > [Update Ink/Sttitch SVG](/docs/troubleshoot/#update-inkstitch-svg)

+    Ink/Stich automatically updates old design files.
+This extension will not be needed (only in rare cases on imported or copied design parts).

 ### Autorun
   * Fix: Keep settings for underpath running stitch tolerance